sudomesh/disaster-radio/README.md

-Disaster Radio is a work-in-progres long-range, low-bandwidth wireless disaster recovery mesh network powered by the sun.
+Disaster Radio is a work-in-progress long-range, low-bandwidth wireless disaster recovery mesh network powered by the sun.

 * `firmware/` is the ESP8266 firmware
 * `web/` is the web app served up by the ESP8266